As someone with Hashimoto’s, I probably don’t need to tell you how hard it can be trying to feel better.

 This will prevent the negative reactions that may come with iodine supplementation.

-For a much more detailed overview on the safety of iodine in Hashimoto's, please see this article.
+For a much more detailed overview of the safety of iodine in Hashimoto’s, please see this article.

 Wrapping It Up